jtpio/pyconde-pydata-berlin-2023-notebook-7/index.md

 # Where is development happening?

-- Notebook 7 is being developed in https://github.com/jupyter/notebook
+- Notebook 7 is being developed in https://github.com/jupyter/notebook (`main` branch)
 - The Classic Notebook UI has been moved to https://github.com/jupyter/nbclassic
+- Notebook 6.5.x (security patches only) in https://github.com/jupyter/notebook/tree/6.5.x

 ---